rivm-syso/SBooScripts/vignettes/Development/QualityDocumentation.md

 <figure>
 <img
 src="https://ars.els-cdn.com/content/image/1-s2.0-S0048969720310901-gr4_lrg.jpg"
-alt="Figure x.
+alt="Figure 3.
 From Wang et al., 2020: Time series of estimated (solid curves, in pg/m3) and measured concentrations (points, in pg/m3) at different sampling sites for α-HCH in the atmosphere.
 The red and blue solid curves show the estimated results for the temperate and Arctic climate zone respectively.
 The red and blue dotted curves show the exponential trend of measured concentrations in the temperate and Arctic climate zone." />
-<figcaption aria-hidden="true">Figure x.
+<figcaption aria-hidden="true">Figure 3.
 From Wang et al., 2020: Time
 series of estimated (solid curves, in pg/m3) and measured concentrations (points, in pg/m3) at different sampling sites for α-HCH in the atmosphere.
 The red and blue solid curves show the estimated results for